nassernajibi/WGEN-v2.0/README.md

 > If you want to reproduce or modify our results, this section is for you

-Please note: **running this will require ~ 0.5-1 GB of disk space, depending on the length of the data records**.
+Please note: **running this will require 0.5-1 GB of disk space, depending on the length of the input/output data**.
 *All commands here assume standard Windows terminal; UNIX may be subtly different*.

 First, you will need to install R and `Rstudio`.